Deltaco-AB/office-configurator/README.md

 ### Type: `cart`

 User has submitted their configuration.
-This event lists all products and quantities added to the shopping cart.
+This event lists all products (by EAN code) and quantities added to the shopping cart.

-The `payload` object  contains a key-value pair with the `quantity` as value, and `ItemID` as key.
+The `payload` object  contains a key-value pair with the `quantity` as value, and [`EAN-13 code`](https://en.wikipedia.org/wiki/International_Article_Number) as key.

 <br>